-Outside of rest homes, you can contract C. diff from poop.
-For instance, if someone who has C. diff goes to the bathroom and then doesn't wash their hands, they then spread contagious bacteria to any person or surface they touch.
+Outside of rest homes, you can contract C. diff from feces.
+For instance, if someone who has C. diff goes to the bathroom and then doesn't wash their hands, they can spread contagious bacteria to any person or surface they touch.
 Once C. diff bacteria are outside of the body, they are called spores.
 These spores can live on surfaces for months, sometimes even years.

 It is okay to visit someone with C. diff, just make sure to wash your hands after or consider wearing gloves.
 Don't touch any surfaces in the area where they are staying since C. diff spores can live on surfaces for long periods of time.

-- Sanitize your devices and other small objects frequently using PhoneSoap products
+- Disinfect your devices and other small objects frequently using PhoneSoap products.

-If you or someone you live with has recently had C. diff, it’s extremely important that you clean and disinfect your home (especially the bathroom).
-The Environmental Protection Agency has a list of registered detergents/disinfectants that you should use as well as information regarding the amount, dilution, and contact time.
+If you or someone you live with has recently had C. diff, it’s extremely important that you clean and disinfect your home, especially the bathroom.
+The Environmental Protection Agency has a list of registered detergents/disinfectants that you should use plus information regarding the amount, dilution, and contact time.
 Typically, you will need to use a mixture of bleach and water.
 Soak a clean rag in this mixture and wipe everything down, starting from clean to dirty.
 Dirty items will be ones directly used by the sick person.
 These can also include bed linens, clothing (especially underwear), and towels.

-While you or someone in your household are sick, make sure to clean ALL surfaces and objects that are touched frequently including remotes, tables, doorknobs, and phones.
-After wiping down some of these objects, make sure to sanitize.
-For surfaces, sanitize using wipes or bleach.
+While you or someone in your household are sick, make sure to clean all surfaces and objects that are touched frequently, including remotes, tables, doorknobs, and phones.
+After wiping down some of these objects, make sure to disinfect.
+For surfaces, disinfect using wipes or bleach.

 Did you know that your phone is 18x dirtier than a public bathroom?
 And we know bathrooms are one of the main places where C. diff spores and bacteria thrive.
 So basically you could be carrying C. diff spores and other harmful bacteria on your phone and other devices RIGHT NOW.
 Don't worry, in just 10 minutes our PhoneSoap 3 can kill 99.99% of that harmful bacteria.*

-Following these preventative practices won't just protect your family from C. diff but it will also protect from thousands of other bacteria and viruses.
-Cleaning and sanitizing your home and items are essential and should be done whether you are healthy or sick.
-Let PhoneSoap help keep you healthy and happy.
+Following these preventative practices will protect your family from C. diff and from thousands of other bacteria and viruses.
+Cleaning and disinfecting your home and items are essential and should be done whether you are healthy or sick.
+PhoneSoap can help with that.